Gryton/carnd-vehicle-detection/README.md

 ### Here are bounding boxes based on labels and the integrated heatmap from all six frames:
 ![alt text][image11]
-And averaging show the difference - on last frame, where nothing is found by classifier pipeline still "finds" a car, based on previous heat maps.
+And averaging show the difference - on last frame, where nothing is found by classifier, pipeline still "finds" a car, based on previous heat maps.

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Main feature for this pipeline I'd like to implement is independent vehicles tracking, to don't mix them in two vehicle monster-object.
+I'd also implement "progressive" windowing, that windows are bigger when they are closer (starting more to the bottom) and are getting smaller when they are closer to horizon.
+Another thing I'd like to have in my pipeline would be some Canny transform and drawing bounding boxes on eges detected close to hot windows, so they'll ideally fit to the car.

+My pipeline doesn't work well when cars are getting smaller, and I'm not sure how to deal with such problem - maybe making smaller windows when closer to horizon would overcome it, but I'm not sure.
+Second problem is when vehicles are close to each other, so they are found as one big object.
+I also haven't ideally dealt with problem of losing car for few frames.
+I could of course make higher averaging, but I also wanted to find new cars fast, so I didn't.
+I'm not sure, as I'd have to check it on different videos but I think that my classifier has problems with white cars.
+I would have to make more testing, but I think that maybe exploring also other color spaces, or adding some features from other color spaces could improve it's classification.